Tyrone GAA: County team

 Tragedy struck the following year with the sudden death of Cormac McAnallen, at the age of 24.
 Tyrone, however, came back the following year to win the All-Ireland SFC for a second time.
 The county played a total of ten matches, including three replays, which was a record for any winning team.
 Tyrone played five matches in the Ulster SFC, including replays against Cavan in the semi-final and against Armagh in the final, which they lost.

 Having to contest an All-Ireland SFC qualifier as a result of that loss, Tyrone overcame Monaghan to reach an All-Ireland SFC quarter-final against Dublin.
 Tyrone had yet another drawn game, a match notable for Owen Mulligan's stunning solo goal.
 In the All-Ireland SFC semi-final, the county met Armagh for a third time; two points behind with only six minutes of play left, Seán Cavanagh scored a solo point, substitute Shane Sweeney levelled the game and Peter Canavan converted an injury-time free.
 Tyrone won by a scoreline of 1–13 to 1–12.
 In the 2005 All-Ireland SFC final, the county defeated Kerry for the second time in three years to win the Sam Maguire Cup, sparking emotional scenes among the Tyrone team and fans, in remembrance of Cormac McAnallen.

 Tyrone won its eleventh Ulster SFC title in 2007.
 The county lost its opening game of the 2008 Ulster SFC, a quarter-final to Down.
 Entering the All-Ireland SFC qualifiers again, the county's progress went largely unnoticed until it reached the All-Ireland SFC quarter-final, where Tyrone hammered Dublin by 12 points.
 The team advanced to the All-Ireland SFC semi-final against Wexford but did not impress against the Strawberries, appearing in at that stage for the first time since 1945.
 Tyrone did enough though, but entered 2008 All-Ireland SFC final against a Kerry team intent on winning three consecutive titles.
 Kerry did not.
 Despite Peter Canavan's retirement, Owen Mulligan's disciplinary problems and Stephen O'Neill's on-off retirement through injury, Tyrone prevailed to win a third All-Ireland SFC title.
 Tyrone defeated Kerry by a scoreline of 1–15 to 0–14.

 Tyrone reached the 2018 All-Ireland Senior Football Championship Final but were unable to deny Dublin a fourth consecutive All-Ireland SFC title.
 Dublin's six-year hold on the Sam Maguire Cup came to an end on 11 September 2021 as Tyrone defeated Mayo in the final by a scoreline of 2–14 to 0–15.

+Healy Park) is the Tyrone GAA stadium, named after a GAA clubman from Omagh, Michael Healy.
+Apart from the Tyrone county team, Healy Park is also the home ground of Omagh St. Enda's.

+County Tyrone GAA team is currently sponsored by Cookstown based construction company McAleer & Rushe, who announced they would extend the main sponsorship deal until the end of 2025.